grant-olson/grant-olson.github.io/_drafts/magloop.md

 #### 2019-Nov-10

 A half-hour in the morning with the 8 foot antenna facing East/West on 40 meters.
-We are getting further than groundwave, but only high angles are making it back, giving an effective radius of somewhere between 750-1000 miles with a few outliers.
+We are getting further than ground-wave, but only high angles are making it back, giving an effective radius of somewhere between 750-1000 miles with a few outliers.